 03 of 07

-Grow Your Geraniums Indoors, as Houseplants, for Winter
+Grow Your Geraniums Indoors During Winter

 Geraniums actually make decent houseplants, if you can provide them with lots of bright light.
 They like a cool temperature, so even if you keep your thermostat low, they should be happy.
 However, they’ll start to look gangly and gawky if you don’t provide enough light.
 A bright west or south facing window or grow lights are crucial.
 And be careful not to keep the plants too close to a window that gets a draft.